forem/forem/docs/installation/containers.md

 title: Containers
 ---

-# Installing DEV using Containers
+# Installing Forem using Containers

 If you encounter any errors with our Container setup, please kindly [report any issues](https://github.com/forem/forem/issues/new/choose)!